Advertisement

 5 / 6

-MYTH: Go Gluten-Free to Lose Weight
+MYTH: Go gluten-free to lose weight

 Gluten, a protein found in grains like wheat, barley and rye, has received a lot of attention in recent years.
-Gluten-free diets were created as a way to manage the symptoms of those with celiac disease—a condition that causes inflammation of the small intestine and can lead to distressing symptoms, including diarrhea, constipation, gas, bloating, abdominal pain, fatigue, and sometimes nausea or vomiting.
+Gluten-free diets were created as a way to manage the symptoms of celiac disease—a condition that causes inflammation of the small intestine and can lead to distressing symptoms, including diarrhea, constipation, gas, bloating, abdominal pain, fatigue, and sometimes nausea or vomiting.
 Those who have gluten sensitivity, which is a delayed adverse reaction to the protein, may have similar symptoms and also benefit from avoiding gluten.
 Keep in mind however, unlike celiac disease, gluten sensitivity doesn’t damage the intestines.

 “I would just say, as a general takeaway, anything that eliminates an entire food group just won't work,” Baranowski advises.
 “So, I would avoid eliminating entire food groups, and anything too restrictive; it's not going to have long-term success.”